dantetheshadeslayer/gatsby-world-starter/README.md

 - Google Analytics needs to be configured
 - Montserrat and Open Sans are used as default, import preferred fonts to \_style-guides.scss
-- Email hello@aerocreate for any feature requests
+- Email hello@aerocreate.com for any feature requests
 - Starter template made with love by aerocreate.com